 Having completed the file creation and planning, you are ready to begin your accounts and completion; and accumulation of supporting documentation.
 Completing these tasks will ensure your audit/accounts are complete and compliant.
 For further information on accounts and completion click here.

 Lead schedules and tickmarks

 Accessing a lead schedule, and reviewing these often will ensure figures in your accounts are accurate and checked.
-Comments and referencing can be included in lead schedules.
-For further information on lead schedules click here.
+Comments and references can be included in lead schedules.
+For further information on lead, schedules click here.

 MyWorkpapers also has generic Tickmarks that can be added for your review of the lead schedule.
 For further information on Tickmarks click here.

-Tips and tricks.: It is possible for you to customise your own Tickmarks for your firm.
+Tips and tricks.: You can customise your Tickmarks for your firm.

-Note: Both auditors and administrator can do this, depending on how admin access is managed.
+Note: Both auditors and administrators can do this, depending on how admin access is managed.

 Add a new workpaper

 New Workpapers can be added to the file if more information is required for completion.
-There are a range of workpaper types which can be included, edited and referenced.
+There is a range of workpaper types that can be included, edited, and referenced.
 For more information on adding a new workpaper click here.

-Tips and tricks: New workpapers also includes adding a new folder, program/checklist and analytical reviews.
+Tips and tricks: New workpapers also include adding a new folder, program/checklist, and analytical reviews.